Calculating FX rates: Here’s the easiest way

 To ensure you’re in the know about current exchange rates between different countries, you can rely on some helpful tools.

-Airwallex has a built-in transfer tool that allows you to enter the amount of currency you want to convert to another.
-Then, the tool will display the most up-to-date FX markup and interbank rate.
+Airwallex has a built-in transfer tool that lets you enter the amount of one currency you want to convert to another.
+Then, the tool will display the most up-to-date FX markup and interbank rates.

-Our Global Business Accounts have an exchange engine that allows you to instantly transfer money without physically going into a bank or using other difficult-to-manage money exchange channels.
-And the best part is that you don’t have to calculate your own rates — we’ll take care of that for you.
+Our Global Business Accounts have an exchange engine that lets you instantly transfer money without having to go to a bank or use other difficult-to-manage money exchange channels.
+And the best part is that you don’t have to calculate your own rates – we’ll take care of that for you.

 If you’re ready to make the most of your money, sign up with Airwallex today.